Emergency Contraception is commonly known as “Plan B,” “Next Choice,” “ella,” or “Morning After Pill”

 Emergency contraception is NOT the same as abortion.
 Instead, EC prevents conception of a pregnancy.
-Since sperm can remain active in the body for up to 5 days, EC reduces risk of pregnancy by preventing ovulation (the releasing of an egg from the ovaries).
-If ovulation has already begun and pregnancy occurs, EC will not work, and you will remain pregnant.
+Since sperm can remain active in the body for up to 5 days, EC reduces risk of pregnancy.
+It works by preventing ovulation (the release of an egg from the ovaries).
+If ovulation has already begun and pregnancy occurred, EC will not work.
+In this case, you will remain pregnant.

-EC can be taken up to 120 hours (5 days) after unprotected intercourse!
+Patients can take EC up to 120 hours (5 days) after unprotected intercourse!

 - You did not use birth control or you forgot to take your birth control pills, patch, or ring on time

-- You are on antibiotics/medications that could decrease the effectiveness of your birth control
+- You take medicine(s) that could decrease the effectiveness of your birth control

-- Your partner suggested that “pulling out” was a safe method of protection from pregnancy. (“Pulling out” will NOT protect you from pregnancy.
-“Pre-ejaculation” contains semen which is released during early stages of arousal, far before ejaculation.)
+- Your partner used the “pulling out” method of pregnancy prevention. (“Pulling out” will NOT protect you from pregnancy.
+Pre-ejaculate contains semen and sperm, and can result in pregnancy.)

 - You were forced to have unprotected intercourse

-- Purchase and take EC as soon as possible after unprotected sex.
+- Purchase and take EC as soon as possible after unprotected sex or birth control failure.
 Sooner is better, though you may take EC up to 5 days after intercourse.
 Follow the instructions that come with your EC.
 For most brands, simply take one or two pills at one time.

-- Since some women get slightly nauseous when taking EC, we recommend eating before taking EC.
+- Since some people get slight nausea when taking EC.
+Therefore, we recommend eating before taking it.

-- After taking EC, your period may be slightly irregular.
-It may be later or earlier than expected, or you may notice spotting throughout the month.
-This is common.
-If you do not get a regular period after three weeks of taking EC, take a pregnancy test.
-Contact your local Summit Center about free walk-in pregnancy testing.
+- After taking EC, your period may be irregular, and it may be later or earlier than expected, or you may notice spotting throughout the month.
+This is common, and if you do not get a regular period after three weeks of taking EC, take a pregnancy test.
+Contact your local Summit Center about free same-day pregnancy testing.